RinardNick/client_mcp/user_stories.md

 ---

-### User Story 1.2: Initialize LLM Chat Session Using MCP SDK
+### ✓ ~~User Story 1.2: Initialize LLM Chat Session Using MCP SDK~~

 **Description**:
-As an engineer, I want to initialize an LLM chat session using the MCP TypeScript SDK based on the minimal configuration so that the client can start a conversation with the LLM.
+~~As an engineer, I want to initialize an LLM chat session using the Anthropic SDK based on the minimal configuration so that the client can start a conversation with the LLM.~~

 **Acceptance Criteria**:

-- The client initializes the LLM session using the MCP SDK with the provided LLM parameters.
+- ~~The client initializes the LLM session using the Anthropic SDK with the provided LLM parameters.~~
-- The system prompt is built solely from the configuration's `system_prompt`.
+- ~~The system prompt is built solely from the configuration's `system_prompt`.~~
-- Successful initialization returns a unique session identifier that can be referenced in later requests.
+- ~~Successful initialization returns a unique session identifier that can be referenced in later requests.~~
-- All initialization steps and outcomes are logged for debugging.
+- ~~All initialization steps and outcomes are logged for debugging.~~

 ---